dmfiel/ps-mod18-pro-tasker-back-end/README.md

 Manage Tasks:

-- POST /api/projects/:projectId/tasks
+- POST /api/tasks
   - Create a new task for a specific project.
-- GET /api/projects/:projectId/tasks
+- GET /api/tasks
-  - Get all tasks for a specific project.
+  - Get all tasks for the user.
+- GET /api/tasks/:id
+  - Get a single task.
 - PUT /api/tasks/:taskId
   - Update a single task.
 - DELETE /api/tasks/:taskId